pearsonalan/avr-experiments/Blink/README.md

 ## Install

-Makefile works on Ubunto and expects Arduino IDE installed in /usr/local/arduino-1.8.10.
+Makefile works on Ubuntu and expects Arduino IDE installed in /usr/local/arduino-1.8.10.

 ```